MrityunjaiKumar/PhySyncBridge/README.md

 computer.
 Bottomline: use Spyder for editing, run the program from the console / terminal.

-# After an update still the old version is being used
+## After an update still the old version is being used

-If you use the `--user` option to install / update packages Python might keep older versions.
+If you use the `--user` option to install/update packages, Python might keep older versions.

 Solution: Do a `pip uninstall phySyncFirmata` multiple times until no version is left on your computer.
 Then install it again as described above.

 # Contributing Examples